 A very complex oil with around 250 constituents.
 For skin, it is thought to be a cellular regenerator and useful for- aging, oily, acne, inflamed skin and wrinkles.
-For mental states it has some anti-depressant, fluid and hormone regulating properties, making it useful for PMS and peri- menopausal symptoms.
+For mental states it has some anti-depressant, fluid, and hormone regulating properties, making it useful for PMS and peri- menopausal symptoms.
 It is also calming and may be helpful for some migraines.
 Avoid with breast and ovarian cysts and hormone sensitive cancers.
 It may also exaggerate the effect of alcohol, so do not use when drinking.
 Avoid when pregnant and do not use internally.

 Clove Bud and Leaf – Syzygium aromticum

-Clove bud is distilled from the bud, and Clove leaf from the leaf.
+Clove bud is distilled from the bud and Clove leaf from the leaf.
 The leaf has weaker, but similar properties to the bud.
 Clove bud has been used in dentistry for tooth- aches and gum infections.
 It is useful for neuralgia.

-Dilute if using on mouth, as it can be a dermal and mucous membrane irritant.
+Dilute if using on the mouth, as it can be a dermal and mucous membrane irritant.
 Avoid in pregnancy and do not take internally.

 Copaiba Balsam – Copaifera aromaticum